pikatchu/closedsource/book/0035-the_escape.md

 Jasmina hesitated, her fingers still clutching the edge of the hatch.

-Another voice—a woman’s, coming from a distance:
+Another voice—a woman's, coming from a distance:

 “Did you find her?”

 “Yes!
 Right here.
 We must hurry.”

-The woman’s footsteps grew closer, and then her voice came directly from above:
+The woman's footsteps grew closer, and then her voice came directly from above:

 “Jasmina?”

-Jasmina didn’t answer.
+Jasmina didn't answer.

 "You must not worry," the woman continued.
 "We are friends of Jasper.
 We are here to help you."

-Jasmina’s hands trembled as she slowly pushed the hatch open.
+Jasmina's hands trembled as she slowly pushed the hatch open.

 The first thing she saw was the dog—a huge German Shepherd, standing just a few feet away, watching her closely.

 The woman smiled gently.

-“Don’t worry, he’s very friendly.”
+“Don't worry, he's very friendly.”

-Jasmina’s eyes flicked between the dog and the two strangers standing before her.
+Jasmina's eyes flicked between the dog and the two strangers standing before her.

 The man, tall and broad-shouldered, was dressed in dark clothes, his stance relaxed but alert.
 The woman, shorter, with sharp green eyes, had a quiet confidence about her.